Preparing the Device

 Proceed to Zero the Reticle.
 Press the OK button to select Zero Reticle.
 You will see on your screen a cross hair reticle.
 While keeping the gun as steady as possible, fire a round.
 Use the key pad and scroll wheel to move the Red cross hair to the point of impact.
 While keeping the White crosshair in the same place you where aiming.
 Once you have placed the Red crosshair on the POI, press the OK button .
 A dialogue box will appear with options.
 Select Save & Exit.

-Although you may not need to take more then one shot to zero in your scope, we do recommend that you repeat the process several times to make sure that you truly are zeroed in.
-As you gain experience in zeroing in your scope, it should take you no time to zero your scope.
+Although you may not need more then one shot to Zero in your scope, we do recommend that you repeat the process several times to make sure that you truly are Zeroed in.
+As you gain experience in Zeroing in your scope it should take you no time at all to Zero it.

 In order to fine tune your zero.
 Select Zero Reticle once more.
 Press the OK button and select Zoom.
 Zoom in all the way and fire the weapon.
 If your POI is not where you had aimed, move the Red reticle to the POI and Exit & Save.
 This will insure your POI is the same on optical and maximum magnification.

 Using the Smart Range Finder will allow you to estimate the distance to your target, as long as you have reasonable knowledge of the size of your target.

 To have this feature enabled you must activate Advance Mode settings.

 Once the distance is measured, the value will be automatically integrated into your Ballistic Calculator.

 Select the Flag Icon from the Shortcut Carousel.
 Pressing the OK button will take you to the Main Screen of the Rangefinder feature.

 To measure the distance, follow the next steps: